songhengyang/face_landmark_factory/README.md

     Press q

 (Note: test_webcam.py reads the local video file vid.avi by default.
-If you have a camera with your PC, and want to use the camera as the input source of the test program, you need to modify the value of "VIDEO_PATH".)
+If you have a camera with your PC, and want to use the camera as the input source of the test program, you need to modify the value of pamameter "VIDEO_PATH".)

 Parameter Description